img

 What You Are Sacrificing While Holding onto False Hope in an Affair

 You aren’t just waiting; you’re sacrificing.
 Your confidence, your self-trust, and your ability to receive real love are at risk.
 You might believe the connection is rare and special.
-But is it enough if it isn’t real and present in your daily life?
+Still, is it enough if it isn’t real and present in your daily life?

 When You Start to Lose Yourself in the Cycle of False Hope in an Affair